 While the Adidas Matchcourt Mid is inspired from a vintage 80s tennis sneaker, this mid-top shoe was introduced as a skateboarding kick.
 The brand reinforced its toe bumper and eyestays for durability and support.
 Like most of the skate shoes, Adidas unveiled these red sneakers with robust and flexible outsole for superb grip on and off the board.

 Adidas conceived the Swift Run in 2017 that was taken a cue from the 80s running silhouette.
 This model has Primeknit upper rested atop an EVA midsole with color-contrasted rubber outsole.
 The brand added the Torsion technology in the midfoot to provide better support, especially during the quick turns.

->

-> A franchise to the favorite Nic Galaway design, the Adidas NMD_XR1 features a renowned silhouette loved by people from all walks of life.
+A Nic Galaway design, the franchise-favorite Adidas NMD_XR1 features a renowned silhouette loved by people from all walks of life.
 The brand unveiled this iteration in 2016 with boosted support, comfort, and durability without ignoring the fashionable look.
 With its various colorway options, this kick has been a smart choice for buyers who prioritize functionality and stylish fashion.

->

-> This model represents the NEO brand for its refreshing look with a price range that is within the budget of the target market, the younger generation.
+The Cloudfoam Ultimate from Adidas represents the NEO sub-category for its refreshing look with a price range that is within the budget of the target market, the younger generation.
 This casual kick displays sock-like knit upper with round toe and available in various colorways to match whatever mood of its wearers.

->

-> The Adidas NMD_XR1 PK stayed authentic to the popularity, comfort, versatility, and praiseworthy aesthetics of its lineage.
+The Adidas NMD_XR1 PK stayed authentic to the popularity, comfort, versatility, and praiseworthy aesthetics of its lineage.
 These red sneakers boast its breathable Primeknit upper reinforced with a sleek caging-lacing system.
 The Boost sole intensifies its cozy ride apt for all-day use.